• Home

 This unfortunate group was jailed in Kyoto and subjected to the stigmatic punishment of each having part of their left ear cut off.
 They were then paraded 800 miles amidst snowfall to Nagasaki.
 Brought to the execution grounds, they were crucified and impaled with lances on Nishizaka Hill overlooking Nagasaki on February 5, 1597.

-In addition to the execution of the 26 martyrs, the San Felipe incident ignited a wave of severe persecution of Christians.
-This brutal crackdown led to the demolition of 137 churches, the expulsion of Jesuit missionaries from Japan, and the ultimate prohibition of the Christian faith.
+Beyond the deaths of these martyrs, the San Felipe incident ignited a wave of severe persecution of Christians.
+Churches were destroyed, missionaries were expelled from Japan, and Christianity was outlawed.

 On June 8, 1862, Pope Pius IX canonized the 26 Christians.
 They are remembered at the 26 Martyrs of Japan Memorial in Nagasaki City.